Introduction from the Managing Director

-Founded in 1919, Vauxhall Finance plc is a UK based company with over 500 employees.
+Founded in 1919, Vauxhall Finance plc is a UK based company with nearly 400 employees.
 We offer a range of motor finance products both to individuals and businesses for new and used vehicles.
 In addition, we offer commercial lending products to dealerships, helping them to finance and grow their business.

 The following statement outlines our approach and the measures that have been taken to prevent slavery and human trafficking within both our workforce and supply chain.

 All of our employees and contractors are required to go through a vetting process, part of which includes ensuring they have the right to live and work in the UK.
 Reports of potential misconduct are taken seriously; there are dedicated whistleblowing procedures which allow for the confidential reporting of any issues identified by employees.

 In line with our company values of Integrity, we are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Our supply chain includes a variety of providers offering IT solutions, facilities management, operational teams, office equipment, catering and other professional services.

 We have a Know Your Supplier Policy which forms a fundamental part of our supplier assessment and due diligence in the procurement process.
 This includes risk-based screening of all suppliers before any contractual agreement is put in place alongside Compliance due diligence.
 Key anti-slavery and human trafficking clauses are included in contracts as well as communication of our anti-slavery approach to suppliers.
 Any violation of this can result in the termination of a contract